must/connect-messenger/README.md

-# connect-aws
+# connect-messenger
 The official CONNECT platform messenger package

 ## how to setup